csula/cs590-fall-2015/documents/notes/04_design-patterns.md

 ## Reading Assignment

 * Schott, George.
 [CS164 Lecture 3 Design Patterns](https://youtu.be/mym5m-GKG0Q).
 This is an *excellent* talk on design patterns.
 We will watch part of this video in class.
+This video is not required for the quiz!
 * Banas, Derek.
 [Design Patterns in Java](http://www.newthinktank.com/videos/design-patterns-tutorial/).
   * We will watch the introduction video and the students will select one of the specific design pattern videos.
 * Sierra, Stuart.
 [Components Just Enough Structure](https://www.youtube.com/watch?v=13cmHf_kt-Q).
 This talks about a common pattern: **Components** (or stateful objects) structure.
 This video is optional and students will not be quizzed on the video.